About arc42

 7.4.1.
 Motivation

-The application requires its data to survive when containers restart.
-Prometheus and Grafana use bind mounts so their configuration files live directly in the repository and are version-controlled like any other code.
-MongoDB uses a named Docker volume so that user and game data persists across docker-compose down and up cycles without any manual intervention.
+Data must survive container restarts and redeployments.
+Prometheus and Grafana use bind mounts so their configuration lives directly in the repository and is version-controlled.
+MongoDB uses a named Docker volume so that user and game data persists independently of the container lifecycle.

 Docker Bind Mount